DanishF1/Johann/README.md

 This drone requires a specialized mobile application to act as its remote controller.
 The Android app handles the high-contrast user interface, BLE client transmission, and flight state logic.

-To explore the Android source code and UI/UX design of the controller, please visit the companion repository below:
+To explore the Android source code and UI/UX design of the controller, visit the companion repository below:

 👉 **[Johann Universal Controller Repository](https://github.com/DanishF1/Johann-Universal-Controller)**